bengant3/recycleNashville/README.md

 Seems like Gatsby Cloud will also easily allow us to host our website online for final presentations.

+## Setup

+In the terminal/command prompt:

+1. Install node.js then Gatsby (and git and an IDE if needed).
+Instructions on how to do that are [here](https://www.gatsbyjs.com/docs/tutorial/part-0/)

+2. Clone this repo.

 ## How to run this site to test it

-The following directions are summarized from [Gatsby documentation](https://www.gatsbyjs.com/docs/tutorial/part-1/#run-your-site-locally).

 In the terminal/command prompt:

 1. `cd` to the recyclingWebsite directory
-2. `> npm run develop`.
+2. `> gatsby develop`.
-    - If this doesn't work, check the Gatsby documentation link above to troubleshoot.
+    - If that doesn't work, you might have to do `npm install` and then try it again for it to work (that's what I had to do at least).
+Otherwise, check the [Gatsby documentation](https://www.gatsbyjs.com/docs/tutorial/part-1/#run-your-site-locally).
 3. Go to the localhost link provided in the output, probably <http://localhost:8000>.
 The website should be up and running on this link, ready to be tested.

 ## Website Features